Russian to Be Deported After Failed Tesla Ransomware Plot

 Kriuchkov told a judge in September that he knew the Russian government was aware of his case, but prosecutors and the FBI never alleged ties to the Kremlin.

 “There’s no question the offense is serious,” Du said, citing concerns about “these types of cyber-ransom offenses” in the U.S. and other countries.
-“Fortunately, the scheme was not successful,” she said.
+“Fortunately, the scheme was not successful.”

 Ritter reported from Las Vegas.